-The Akita was bred as a versatile hunting dog in Japan and, over the years, has assumed a place of honor in the hearts of the Japanese people.
-When a child is born, the parents are often given a small statue of an Akita as a symbol of happiness, health, and longevity.
+Akita was bred as a versatile hunting dog in Japan and, over the years, has assumed a place of honor in the hearts of the Japanese people.
+When a child is born, the parents are often given a small Akita statue as a symbol of happiness, health, and longevity.

 Akitas do not have a doggy odor and are catlike in their ability to help keep themselves clean.
 Akitas are not an overly active breed.
-A couple of long walks each day plus a quick jog alongside a bicycle will satisfy the needs of most.
+A couple of long walks each day plus a quick jog alongside a bicycle will satisfy most of the needs.
 Puppies can be bouncy, silly, and like to play games, but adult Akitas can be quite serious.
 Akitas have strong guardian instincts.
 To grow up confident and well-adjusted, they must meet a variety of people early in life.